tweag/python-monorepo-example/content/blog/2020-12-16-trustix-announcement/index.md

   built yourself.

-  Therefore you never need to invalidate an entire binary cache: you can still verify the trustworthiness of old package, even if newer packages are built by a malicious actor.
+  Therefore you never need to invalidate an entire binary cache: you can still verify the trustworthiness of old packages, even if newer packages are built by a malicious actor.

 - In Trustix, you never typically consider any build machine to be